FreedyPlugins/FreedyPlugins/EnglishWiki.md

 This command puts the stored item on the player's armor.

 `/fut <player> setLeggings <customItem>`
-This is a command to put the saved item on the player's pants.
+This is a command to put a stored item on the player's pants.

 `/fut <player> setBoots <customItem>`
 This is a command to put the saved item on the player's shoe.